Auguste-René-Marie Dubourg

-Auguste-René-Marie Dubourg (30 September 1842—22 September 1921) was a French Cardinal of the Roman Catholic Church.
+Auguste-René-Marie Dubourg (1 October 1842—22 September 1921) was a French Cardinal of the Roman Catholic Church.
 He served as Archbishop of Rennes from 1906 until his death, and was elevated to the cardinalate in 1916.

 Biography

-Auguste Dubourg was born in Loguivy-Plougras, and studied at the seminary in Saint-Brieuc before being ordained to the priesthood on 22 December 1866.
+Auguste Dubourg was born in Loguivy-Plougrasto two inn-keepers and studied at the seminary in Saint-Brieuc before being ordained to the priesthood on 22 December 1866.
 He then taught at the Minor Seminary of Saint-Brieuc, and served as secretary of the episcopal curia, vicar general, and vicar capitular of Saint-Brieuc.

 On 19 January 1893, Dubourg was appointed Bishop of Moulins by Pope Leo XIII.
 He received his episcopal consecration on the following 16 April from Bishop Pierre-Marie-Frédéric Fallières, with Bishops François-Marie Trégaro and Etienne-Marie Potron, OFM, serving as co-consecrators, in Saint-Brieuc Cathedral.

 Dubourg was later promoted to Archbishop of Rennes on 6 August 1906.
 Pope Benedict XV created him Cardinal Priest of S. Balbina in the consistory of 4 December 1916.

 The Cardinal died in Rennes, at age 79.
 He is buried in the metropolitan cathedral of Rennes.